 An Integrated Action Plan has been identified in Part 4 order to meet the above objectives.

+• Sustainable Networks: Ensuring that the transport network, including all infrastructure, is designed and planned to limit impacts on the environment.
 Table 5.2 summarises the targeted actions and relevant category of transport planning related to the Sustainable Objectives.